syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Based on the property value Uploadbox will be enabled or disabled.
+Based on the property value, Uploadbox is enabled or disabled.